-Massimo Scanziani uses animal models to study the brain circuits that control our sensations, actions, and perceptions.
-He focuses on the wiring of the cortexthe part of the brain mostly closely associated with higher brain functions such as reasoning, speech, emotions, and memory.
+Massimo Scanziani uses animal models to study the brain circuits that control our sensations.
+He focuses on the wiring of the mammalian cortex, the part of the brain most closely associated with higher brain functions such as reasoning, speech, emotions, and memory.

 Sensations and thoughts result from the coordinated activity of neuronal populations in space and time.
 I want to understand the mechanisms controlling the spatial and temporal organization of cortical activity.
 Our efforts are centered on the visual cortex of the mouse since a large palette of genetic experimental tools are specifically tailored for this animal model system.

 The work in my lab focuses on the interaction between synaptic excitation and synaptic inhibition and how these two opposing forces shape the activity and the dynamics of cortical circuits in response to sensory stimuli.
 The relationship between excitation and inhibition is highly dynamic.
 Through this constantly changing relationship, distinct cortical neurons are active at distinct times, either in response to sensory stimuli or during spontaneous activity.
 In other words, the relationship between excitation and inhibitions shapes the activity of our brain in space and time.
 The work of my lab is demonstrating the mechanisms through which these two forces enable cortical circuits to perform simple or complex computations in order to extract specific features of the sensory world.